About the Company

 Working at schools all over the Western Cape and expanding to other provinces, I felt it necessary to enrol for a Post Graduate Certificate in Education at Unisa.
 I successfully completed my PGCE with Cum Laude in 2014.
 This journey was not easy with four children of my own.
 At the time, they were in four different schools and I had to manage them and still keep my business alive.
 It was tough going, but worth it in the end.

-Eazy Stitch™, expanded to such an extent, that in 2016, I teamed up with Mohamed Aziz of Cape Habby World, and he took over the marketing of the Eazy Stitch™Patterns range.
+Eazy Stitch™Patterns expanded to such an extent, that in 2016, I teamed up with Mohamed Aziz of Cape Habby World, and he took over the marketing of the Eazy Stitch™Patterns range.
 Mohamed quickly doubled the number of shops that stock the range, and we are still growing.
-With Eazy Stitch™Patterns now available in more than 70 shops country wide, we are able to keep up with trends and continuously add new exciting patterns to the range.
+With Eazy Stitch™Patterns now available in more than a 100 shops country wide, we are able to keep up with trends and continuously add new exciting patterns to the range.

 Thank you for sewing with me!!